 It could be said that no other province has had more impact on Italian—and European— culture than Tuscany.
 With its wine-soaked villages, art-rich cities, swathes of olive groves and truffle fields, and modern-fashion powerhouses (Gucci and Ferragamo, to name a few), Tuscany epitomizes la vera Italia.
-Travel to Tuscany to walk in the footsteps of history, and let Bespoke Travel Design show you the way.
+Travel to Tuscany to walk in the footsteps of history, and let us show you the way.
 Read More >

 A few years ago, Umbria was known, if at all, as Tuscany’s less alluring sister.
 Not any more: these days Italy’s “green heart” is every bit as celebrated as its more famous neighbour.
 The reasons are simple: the region has all Tuscany’s attributes – and a few more.
-Umbria is also a region where the food, wine, art, culture and architecture are the equal of any in Italy.
-Norcia, with its truffles, hams and cheeses, for example, is a gastronomic centre par excellence.
-It’s hard to put your finger on what sets Umbria apart – some quality to the light, a haze to the hills, a certain gentleness to landscape – but once you’ve visited you’ll understand, and wonder how this varied and beautiful region ever languished in its neighbour’s shadow.
+It’s hard to put your finger on what sets Umbria apart – some quality to the light, a haze to the hills, a certain gentleness to landscape – but once you’ve visited you’ll understand, and wonder how this beautiful region ever languished in its neighbour’s shadow.
 Read More >

 Whether you’ve been to Venezia two or 20 times, there’s always something new to discover, in the romance capital of the world.
 Getting lost in the city’s labyrinthine network of islands, bridges, cobblestone alleys, and canals – is half the fun!
 Spend the afternoon wandering from palace to piazza, exploring the small art museums, shopping the stalls that line the streets, visiting the lively fish market, or drift along the canals by gondola at night.
 Read More >